notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Highlighting

-Use the Mark All or Unmark All submenus of the Search menu to mark all occurrences of the word the caret is in.
+Use the Mark All or Unmark All submenus of the Search menu to mark all occurrences of the selected text or word the caret is in if there is no active selection.
+You have a choice of five different colors in which to highlight/mark text in this manner.

 The settings for each of the 5 available styles are Settings -&gt; Styler Configurator -&gt; Global Styles , Mark style #.

+If you've highlighted some groups of text in this manner, and you wish to copy those sections, the Copy Styled Text submenu of the Search menu will allow you to do that.

 You can also cause all occurrences of the word at the caret to get dynamically highlighted if you enable Smart Highlighting; the mark style then is Settings -&gt; Styler Configurator -&gt; Global Styles , Smart Highlighting.
 You may choose there whether the matching should be sensitive to case.

 You enable smart highlighting through Settings -&gt; Preferences -&gt; MISC -&gt; Smart highlighting, Enable smart highlighting.
 By default, the highlighting is case insensitive, which may be a problem sometimes.
 Then just toggle Settings -&gt; Preferences -&gt; MISC -&gt; Highlighting is case sensitive on.
 (See also [Style Configurator](../preferences/#style-configurator) and [Preferences](../preferences/#preferences).)